jketterl/csdr-eti/README.md

 - IQ data as `Csdr::complex<float>`.
 This is binary compatible with the C++ native `std::complex<float>`, FFTW3's `fftwf_complex` or a basic `float[2]` containing the respective value for I and Q.
 - sample rate: fixed at 2048000 S/s.
 - Use an adequately sized buffer to feed the data.
 Recommended minimum: 524288 samples.
+- This demodulator requires very accurate tuning of the desired signal, more accurate than the calibration of most SDRs can be (<1 ppm).
+For this purpose, the module will write according information to the metadata writer, if provided.
+This can be used to control a `Csdr::Shift()` on the input to achieve the necessary precision.

 ### Output
 - ETI binary stream represented as `uint8_t`.
 Can be converted to other 8-bit data types as required.